augmentable-dev/tickgit/README.md

 #### Coming Soon

-- [ ] Simpler ticket definitions - perhaps in YAML or other config languages
+- [ ] Simpler ticket definitions - in YAML and/or other (less verbose) config languages
-- [ ] Support for more complex tickets - more states, support dependencies on other tickets, etc
+- [ ] More complex tickets - more states, dependencies on other tickets, etc

 ### Checklists

 _Coming soon_.
-Checklists will be a way of parsing any Markdown checklists in your code base (either in `.md` files, or within your comments).
+Checklists will be a way of parsing Markdown checklists in your codebase (either in `.md` files, or within your comments).

 ### Why is this useful?